chriskrycho/v4.chriskrycho.com/2014/the-atonement-leon-morris.txt

     Morris' book could have been a helpful volume; a robust doctrine of the atonement is a wonderful thing.
 I am sad to say that _The Atonement_ simply wasn't very good.
-Editorial: >
+Rating: 2/5
+...

-    I wrote the following review after reading the book when it was assigned for my Christian Theology II class, covering Christology and soteriology, at Southeastern Baptist Theological Seminary.
+<i class="editorial">I wrote the following review after reading the book when it
+was assigned for my Christian Theology II class, covering Christology and soteriology, at Southeastern Baptist Theological Seminary.
 Most of my readings for that class were *great*.
 This one?
-Well, you'll see.
+Well, you'll see.</i>
-Rating: 2/5
-Template: formats/class
-Class: Christian Theology II
-Professor: Dr. Steve McKinion
-School: Southeastern Baptist Theological Seminary

 ---

 Leon Morris' _The Atonement_ is, as near as I can tell, fairly well regarded.